 This product is perfect for a home where only one room experiences condensation, such as the bedroom.

-With over 7000 reviews and a 5-star rating on Amazon, we think this one the best portable products to get rid of condensation on walls and ceilings.
+With over 18,000 reviews and a 5-star rating on Amazon, we think this is one of the best portable products to get rid of condensation on walls and ceilings.

 2) Drimaster PIV (positive input vent)